cpricesurgio/vscode_translation_insert/README.md

 ## Features

-Allows a user to select text, press Control-F1, and automatically created an array-style language file entry under /home/yourname/auto_lang.php.
+Allows a user to select text, press Control-F1, and automatically creat an array-style language file entry under /home/yourname/auto_lang.php when inside a .blade file.

 Plugin also employs a quick-pick menu with an auto-suggest for replacing selection with an implementation for the newly created entry.